ABOUT GMRENCEN

 DECEMBER 17, 2004

-GM PLAZA IS DEDICATEDGM Company presented the deed for the GM portion of the Riverwalk to the Detroit Riverfront Conservancy as part of their commitment to the ongoing beautification and preservation of the riverfront.
+GM Company presented the deed for the GM portion of the Riverwalk to the Detroit Riverfront Conservancy as part of their commitment to the ongoing beautification and preservation of the riverfront.

 JUNE 16, 2006